Karl Urban

 Young Karl Urban

-Nevertheless, Karl not only participated in television projects but also managed to perform on the stage of the Maidment Theatre, playing Mark Antony in a production of "Julius Caesar" and appearing in the play "Greengrass"
+Still, Karl didn't just stick to TV projects - he also took the stage at the Maidment Theatre, playing Mark Antony in "Julius Caesar" and appearing in "Greengrass"

-Among Karl's early works are notable New Zealand series such as "Shark in the Park" (Roanne Murdoch), "White Fang" (David), "Hercules: The Legendary Journeys" (Cupid), "Xena: Warrior Princess" (Julius Caesar), and the war drama "Chunuk Bair."
+Karl's early career featured several notable New Zealand series including "Shark in the Park" (Roanne Murdoch), "White Fang" (David), "Hercules: The Legendary Journeys" (Cupid), "Xena: Warrior Princess" (Julius Caesar), and the war drama "Chunuk Bair."

 Karl Urban and Lucy Lawless